 The Temple of Zeus Salaminios was one of the most important religious monuments of ancient Salamis.
-Dedicated to Zeus as the supreme god of the Olympian pantheon, it symbolised the city’s Greek identity, political authority, and connection to divine protection.
+Historians note that the sanctuary was dedicated to Zeus as the primary figure of the Olympian pantheon; it symbolized the city’s Greek identity, political authority, and connection to ultimate protection.

 Through this temple, Salamis expressed its place within the wider Greek world while affirming its own power and prestige.